vee97/SUPERCOMPUTER-FINAL/README.md

 ## Details
 Master control panel and central brain code.

+###### CONTROL PANEL & CENTRAL BRAIN CODE
+This code allows the control panel Arduino to read and check input values, display corresponding images on the Central Brain, and send appropriate information to each connected Arduino Nano using Software Serial.

 Code Development Team
 DIGF 205 - Atelier II
 Professor Nick Puckett